angelo-casciani/sitcalc4bpmn/pl_models/reference_formalization/README.md

 ### Reasoning Tasks

-These are the queries for the reasoning tasks reported in the AAAI26 submission:
+These are the queries for the reasoning tasks:

 ```prolog
 $ swipl indigolog/config.pl examples/job_bpmn/main.pl